JonathanLorimer/personal-website-builder/site/posts/motivating-laziness.md

 #### Intermediate Normal Forms

 There are two intermediate normal forms.
 The first is **Weak Head Normal Form** (WHNF), this is a function whose body contains a function or functions that can be applied further (an unevaluated function application is formally referred to as a **Redex**).
-Line 1 below is _NOT_ in WHNF because the outermost λ-expression is itself a **Redex**, however once the last external function application has been applied (line 3) the expression is in WHNF.
+Line 1 in the following example is _NOT_ in WHNF because the outermost λ-expression is itself a **Redex**, but once the last external function application has been applied (line 3) the expression is in WHNF.
 The next reduction (line 4) happens "under the lambda", moving us past WHNF, but we still have valid reduction moves left.
 It is only once we reach line 5 that we have reached our second intermediate normal form; **Head Normal Form** (HNF).
-The definition of HNF is that there are no external _OR_ internal redexes, but the λ-expression is not fully evaluated because there is an unsubstituted bound variable that is preventing evaluation.
+The definition of HNF is that there are no remaining external _OR_ internal redexes, but the λ-expression is not fully evaluated because there is an unsubstituted bound variable that is preventing evaluation.
 If we apply our λ-expression on line 5 to one more term (after the dashed line) we see that we can continue reduction until we reach **Normal Form** (line 8).

 ```
 1. (λv.x.y.(xy)(xv))(λa.a)(λz.z) =>
 2. (λv.x.y.(xy)(x(λa.a)))(λz.z)  =>